Corporate Governance

 The Board meets regularly with the meeting dates agreed for each year in advance.
 In addition to the regular Board meetings, the Board (or an appointed sub-committee of the Board) also meets on a number of other occasions to consider other ad hoc matters such as the approval of financial statements and the interim financial results.

-The Chair holds meetings time to time with Non-Executive Directors, without the Executive Directors in attendance.
+The Chair holds meetings after each regular Board meeting with Non-Executive Directors, without the Executive Directors in attendance.

-The Chair sets the agenda for the Board meetings in consultation with the Chief Executive Officer and the Company Secretary.
-Board papers, covering the agenda and taking into account items relating to the Board’s responsibilities under s.172 of the Companies Act 2006, are circulated several days ahead of each meeting.
-Regular Board papers cover reports from the Chief Financial Officer on Finance and Investor Relations; the Chief Operations Officer on Safety, Health and Environment and UK Operations; the Chief Technical Officer on Quality, Process Research and Development, Client Programmes and Alliance Management and Analytical Services; the Chief Scientific Officer on Research; the Chief Medical Officer on the external funding opportunities for the Group’s therapeutics portfolio and regulatory matters; the Chief Commercial Officer on Commercial CDMO activities; the Chief Information Officer on Cyber security and Digital Strategy; the Chief People Officer on Human Resources; Site Heads on the Site Operations; and a Risk Management Report.
+The Chair sets the agenda for the Board meeting in consultation with the Chief Executive Officer and the Company Secretary.
+Board papers, covering the agenda and taking into account items relating to the Board’s responsibilities under s172 of the Companies Act 2006, are circulated several days ahead of each meeting.
+Regular Board papers during 2024 covered reports from the Chief Financial Officer on Finance and Investor Relations; the Chief Operating Officer on Health and Safety, ESG and risk management; the Chief Business Officer on Commercial CDMO activities; the Chief Innovation Officer on new technologies and the innovation roadmap; the Chief People Officer on Human Resources; the Site Heads on the Site Operations; local Heads of Quality on Quality and the Vice-President of Information Systems on cyber security and digital strategy.

-In accordance with the articles of association and to ensure compliance with the Corporate Governance Code all Directors are subject to annual re-election at each Annual General Meeting (AGM).
+In accordance with the articles of association and to ensure compliance with the UK Corporate Governance Code, all Directors are subject to annual re-election.

 Diversity and Inclusion

-The Group believes that members of the Board and senior management should collectively possess a diverse range of skills, expertise and should come from a diverse range of ethnic and societal backgrounds.
-In terms of the next level of management, as at 31 December 2023, the Corporate Executive Team excluding the Executive Directors, totalled seven, of which there were two female members.
-In the gender pay gap report for 2023 (for the full report, please see links below), the population at the Head of Department and senior management level was made up of 49% females and 51% males, thereby meeting the FTSE Women Leaders Review’s recommendation that 40% of senior leadership roles be held by women at the end of 2025.
-Part of the Group’s strategy will be to maintain and improve on the targets, so that the objectives of the FTSE Women Leaders Review will continue to be met during 2024/2025.
+The Group believes that members of the Board and the CET should collectively possess a diverse range of skills and expertise and should come from a diverse range of ethnic and societal backgrounds.
+As at 31 December 2024, the CET excluding the Executive Directors, totalled six, three of which were women.
+In the gender pay gap report for 2024 (for the full report see the Group’s website www.oxb.com), the population at the CET, Head of Department and senior managers level was made up of 59% females and 41% males, thereby meeting the FTSE Women Leaders Review’s recommendation that 40% of senior leadership roles (defined as the CET and their direct reports) be held by women at the end of 2024.
+Part of the Group’s strategy will be to maintain and improve on the targets, so that the objectives of the FTSE Women Leaders Review will continue to be met during 2025.

 The Board is aware of the recommendations of the Parker Review on Ethnic Diversity (Parker Review).
 The Parker Review set a target for FTSE 250 companies to have at least one Board member from a minority ethnic background by 2024.
-Two of the Group’s Directors, Namrata Patel and Leone Patterson identify themselves from ethnic minority background strengthening and diversifying the Board and aligning the Board’s composition with both the recommendations of the Parker Review and also the recommendation set out in Listing Rule 9.8.6(9)(a)(iii) that at least one individual of the board of directors is from a minority ethnic background.
+Namrata Patel identifies herself from ethnic minority background strengthening and diversifying the Board and aligning the Board’s composition with both the recommendations of the Parker Review and also the recommendation set out in Listing Rule 6.6.6R(9)(a)(iii) that at least one individual of the Board of Directors be from a minority ethnic background.

 Communication with Shareholders

 The Board recognises the importance of effective communication with shareholders and potential investors.
-The primary points of contact are the Chief Executive Officer, and Chief Financial Officer.
-The Chair, Vice-Chair, Senior Independent Director and Chair of the Remuneration Committee are also available for meetings with investors, if required.
+The Chair, Vice Chair, Senior Independent Director and Chair of the Remuneration Committee are also available for meetings with investors, if required.

 Risk Management

-The Directors are responsible for the Group’s system of internal control and for reviewing its effectiveness.
-The system is designed to manage, rather than eliminate, the risk of failure to achieve business objectives, and can only provide reasonable, and not absolute, assurance against material misstatement or loss.
-At least annually, the Group Financial Controller, and Director of Financial Controls, presents the Audit Committee with an update on control activity performed during the year, including financial, operational and compliance controls.
-In addition to the formal Audit Committee updates, the Audit Committee Chair met with the Chief Financial Officer, Director of Financial Controls and Finance Leadership Team at least twice during 2023 for more detailed review and conversation on the progress on internal control improvements, and key accounting estimates.
+The Directors are responsible for the Group’s system of internal controls and for reviewing its effectiveness.
+The system is designed to manage, rather than eliminate, the risk of failure to achieve business objectives and can only provide reasonable and not absolute assurance against material misstatement or loss.
+At least bi-annually, the Group Financial Controller and the Senior Manager of Financial Controls present to the Audit Committee an update on control activity performed during the year, including financial, operational and compliance controls.

 Corporate Executive Team

-- Environment, Social, Governance and Risk Committee (ESGRC) – this new committee combines ESG and Risk Management Committees comprising senior managers from all parts of the business across all Oxford Biomedica sites;
+• Environment, Social, Governance and Risk Committee (ESGRC) – this new sub-committee combines ESG and Risk Management Committees comprising senior managers from all parts of the business across all OXB sites.

-- Global Technical and Innovation Committee (GTIC) – this committee is authorised by the CET to review all technical and innovation activities associated with the Group’s capabilities, platform technologies and technical innovations across all Oxford Biomedica sites, and is the successor of the previous TDC.
-It will be the primary forum for discussing new projects related to the technology / innovation roadmap and making strategic and budgetary decisions on the best uses of Oxford Biomedica resources;
+• Global Technical and Innovation Committee (GTIC) – this sub-committee is authorised by the CET to review all technical and innovation activities associated with the Group’s capabilities, platform technologies and technical innovations across all OXB sites.
+It is the primary forum for discussing new projects related to the technology / innovation roadmap and making strategic and budgetary decisions on the best uses of OXB resources.

-- Intellectual Property Management Committee (IPMC) – this committee comprises senior members of technical and IP teams and is responsible for ensuring the protection of Intellectual Property across all Oxford Biomedica sites; and
+• Intellectual Property Management Committee (IPMC) – this sub-committee comprises senior members of technical and IP teams and is responsible for ensuring the protection of Intellectual Property across all OXB sites.

-- Quality Management Review Committee (QMRC) – this committee provides global oversight in relation to quality and compliance across all Oxford Biomedica sites and is supported by more frequent location/site specific quality forums where each of the sites review quality related KPIs, compliance, etc. to evaluate the overall health of the Quality Management System at the site level.
+• Quality Management Review Committee (QMRC) – this sub-committee provides global oversight in relation to quality and compliance across all OXB sites and is supported by more frequent location/site-specific quality forums where each of the sites review quality related KPIs, compliance, etc. to evaluate the overall health of the Quality Management System at the site-level.

-Within their area of responsibility these committees set objectives and targets, monitor performance against KPI’s, ensure compliance with GxP and other relevant requirements, monitor expenditure against budget and risk management.
-Important matters from all of these committees are referred to the CET.
+Within their area of responsibility these sub-committees set objectives and targets, monitor performance against KPI’s, ensure compliance with GxP and other relevant requirements and monitor expenditure against budget and risk management.
+Important matters arising from all of these sub-committees are referred to the CET.